richardsprague/uBiome/docs/HackersGuide/hackersGuide-md/hackersGuide.md

 Chapter Three - How to Analyze Your Microbiome	?
 How to get your data	?
 The basics: web tools	?
+Analyze with Excel	?
+Comparing samples	?
+Chapter Four - Organisms to Watch	?
-Endnotes	?
+Good and Bad	?
 Chapter Five - Next Steps	?
 Fermented food	?
-Which Chapter Four - Organisms to Watch	?
+Annnotated References	?
-Good and Bad	?
+Endnotes	?

 ----